-Earlier this month Google announced and then released the update to Android 6.0.1 Marshmallow, but didn’t share too many details about it.
-Simply stating that it would improve performance, stability, and add the December security patches for improved security.
+In 2015 Google announced and then released the update to Android 6.0.1 Marshmallow, but didn’t share too many details about it.
+Simply stating that it would improve performance, stability, and added December security patches for improved security.
 However, we know the update added over 200 new emoji, changed the do-not-disturb controls and more.

 Android 6.0.1 Marshmallow is not a very big update.
-There are a few new features, some small changes, and some bugs that have been fixed, but for the most part it’s just a small bug-fixing maintenance update for Marshmallow.
-It’s currently rolling out for the Nexus 5, Nexus 5X, Nexus 6, Nexus 6P, Nexus 7 (2013), Nexus 9 and the Nexus Player.
+There are a few new features, some small changes, and some bugs that have been fixed.
+However, for the most part it’s just a small bug-fixing maintenance update for Marshmallow.
+It was first released for the Nexus 5, Nexus 5X, Nexus 6, Nexus 6P, Nexus 7 (2013), Nexus 9 and the Nexus Player.

-Below we’ll be detailing everything that we know about so far in terms of what’s new, and will add additional details as we learn more.
-All said and done, the Android 6.0.1 Marshmallow update isn’t causing too many problems, and is an update we’d recommend all owners accept.
+Below we’ll be detailing everything that we know about so far in terms of what’s new.
+All said and done, the Android 6.0.1 Marshmallow was an excellent release that all owners have enjoyed.

 What’s New in Android 6.0.1 Marshmallow